-Section 1.2 What is the most you will pay for covered medical services?
+Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?

-Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for in-network medical services that are covered by our plan (see the Medical Benefits Chart in Section 2, below).
+Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for in-network medical services that are covered under Medicare Part A and Part B (see the Medical Benefits Chart in Section 2, below).
 This limit is called the maximum out-of-pocket amount for medical services.

-As a member of our plan, the most you will have to pay out-of-pocket for in-network covered services in 2021 is \$3,450.
+As a member of our plan, the most you will have to pay out-of-pocket for in-network Medicare covered Part A and Part B services in 2022 is \$4,900.
 The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 These services are marked with an asterisk () in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$3,450, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
+If you reach the maximum out-of-pocket amount of \$4,900, you will not have to pay any out-of-pocket costs for the rest of the year for Medicare covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).